GridTools/gt4py/docs/functional/Workshop.md

 ## 4. Scan Operator

-The scan operator restricts the data access pattern to the last neighbour.

-**Task**: Port the following numpy scheme using the `scan_operator` template below:
+The scan operator is a scalar function that cycles over the domain along a specified `axis`, e.g., `axis=KDim`.
+The function arguments need to be specified as scalars in the function definition, but it actually accepts and returns fields.

+The unique feature of this operator is that it provides the return state of the previous iteration (i.e., the previous grid point) as its first argument.
+In other words, all the arguments of the current `return` will be available (as a tuple) in the next iteration from the first argument of the defined function.
+The initial value of said argument (named `carry` in the example below) is set to those specified with the `init` argument.
+As result, the `scan_operator` restricts the data access pattern to the previous neighbour of the specified `axis`.

+**Task**: Port a toy cloud microphysics scheme from python/numpy using the tempate of a `scan_operator` blelow.
+In the scheme, the individual levels are connected by the sedimentation of rain (`qr`).

 ```{code-cell} ipython3
 # Configuration: Single column